 Since the liver is one of the hardest working organs in our body, it is important that we take great care of it so that it will continue to take great care of us.
 Our liver is responsible for metabolizing fats, proteins and carbohydrates, bile production and excretion, blood detoxification and purification, and the storage of glycogen, vitamins and minerals just to name a few.
 Without an optimally functioning liver, we can begin to feel worn down, moody, and may experience gas, bloating and constipation.

 But fear not, this Quick Liver Cleanse I use, will get your liver functioning properly and have you feeling better in no time.
 Typically, I just eat steamed veggies with lemon and a little celtic salt for some extra sustenance!
 Please keep in mind, pregnant women and nursing moms should not do this cleanse.
-Hopefully this quick, two-day cleanse will gear you up for this hectic, yet fun time of year so that you can be your absolute best going into the new year!
+Hopefully this quick, two-day cleanse will gear you up for the summer!

 For two days, I recommend the following:

 - Apple cider vinegar water (follow Step 1 of my Spring Detox)

 - Green smoothie with parsley and cilantro (recipe below)